 Amanda is the CEO and founder of Rise.
-She penned her own civil rights into existence and unanimously passed the Sexual Assault Survivors' Bill of Rights, after having to navigate the broken criminal justice system after her own rape.
+She penned her own civil rights into existence and unanimously passed the Sexual Assault Survivors' Bill of Rights after having to navigate the criminal justice system after her own rape.

 A fearless consumer advocate who has made her life's work the fight for middle class families.

-Founder of Power Launch, a philanthropy innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
+Founder of Power Launch, a philanthropy innovation lab that invests in compelling ideas, exceptional leaders, and high-impact non profits.

-The founder and president of humanitarian relief organization, NuDay Syria, following her efforts to build bridges, save lives and inspire hope.
+The founder and president of humanitarian relief organization, NuDay Syria, we recognize her for her efforts to build bridges, save lives, and inspire hope.

-Founders of the The Matthew Shepard Foundation, whose mission is to erase hate by replacing it with understanding, compassion and acceptance.
+Founders of the Matthew Shepard Foundation, whose mission is to erase hate by replacing it with understanding, compassion, and acceptance.

-Her work related to combating the demand for illegal purchased sex (including trafficking) and promoting the full inclusion of women leaders in international security processes spans more than sixty countries.
+Her work related to combatting the demand for illegal purchased sex (including trafficking) and promoting the full inclusion of women leaders in international security processes spans more than 60 countries.

-Death penalty abolition activist and incredible advocate.
-RIP
+Martina was a death penalty abolition activist and incredible advocate.
+Martina passed away in 2011.

-Senior Vice President & Dean of City Year, Charlie Rose has been a youth worker, organizer and entrepreneur in Boston for nearly 30 years.
+Senior Vice President and Dean of City Year, Charlie Rose has been a youth worker, organizer, and entrepreneur in Boston for nearly 30 years.